Ek Nayi Chhoti Si Zindagi: Ten years later

 Isha tries to find Ira with the help of Devki.
 Isha works at a radio station as DJ Palak and has to go by the name Palak.
 Her only aim in joining the radio station is to find her sister, Ira.
 She hopes and prays Ira will listen to her and recognize her.

-Ira grows up to be a rich and a spoiled brat.
+Ira grows up to be a rich spoiled brat.
 However, there is a humane side to her too.
 She grows up hating Isha because she believes Isha chose Kuhu over her.

 Angry about her past, Ira erases all memories of her childhood and even assumes a new identity.
 She changes her name to Kajal Kaushal.
 However, destiny brings Isha and Ira together once again.
 Unaware of their shared past, the duo meet and become best friends, as Ira invites DJ Palak (Isha) to her 18th birthday party and Isha finds it awkward that Kajal and Ira's birthday is on the same day.
 Everyone is happy until police come and arrest everyone at the party because there was something wrong.
 Palak doesn't get arrested because she was from the radio station and she helps Kajal by saying that she works there to.

 Fate brings Samarth Ojha and Isha together too when he joins Isha's radio station as a trainee.
 Samarth Ojha (Sam) has come from abroad and joins the radio as a trainee.
 But Isha and the whole office discover that Sam is actually the owner of the radio station, he joins as a trainee because he learns that there was a lot of mess and fraud in the radio station.

 Isha and Ira are reunited, but Ira still hates Isha.
 Revati (Samarth's mom) absolutely loathes Isha and fills Ira's heart with hate towards her sister.
 Isha and Sam are to be married and Ira and Revati conjure many plans to stop the wedding.
 Isha finds out that Ira still loves Sam and hates her.
 Isha lets Ira marry Sam, but instead she marries Shravan (One of Palak's fans and is in love with Isha) who tied Sam up.
 Shravan and Ira don't get on, and they make each other miserable.
 Revathi pushes Isha off the balcony and thinks Isha is dead.
 Later on Ira and Shravan fall in love, Ira also realises her mistakes and apologises to Isha.
 Isha is haunting Revathi, and Isha is revealed to be alive, with the help of the family Revathi is exposed and arrested.
 A young boy comes to the House which is later revealed to be the sisters younger half brother Govinda.
 Revathi escapes jail and kidnaps Govinda, but his family saves him.
 Revathi is arrested again.
 Isha and Ira are reunited with their father.
 Govinda draws a picture which he names Chhoti si Zindagi.
 The sisters have their happy ending.